Prithviraj Kapoor

 Prithviraj Kapoor (born Prithvinath Kapoor; 3 November 1906 – 29 May 1972) was an Indian actor who is also considered to be one of the founding figures of Hindi cinema.
-He was associated with IPTA as one of its founding members and established the Prithvi Theatres in 1944 as a travelling theatre company based in Bombay.
+He was associated with IPTA as one of its founding members and established the Prithvi Theatres in 1944 as a travelling theatre company based in Mumbai.

 He was the patriarch of the Kapoor family of Hindi films, four generations of which, beginning with him, have played active roles in the Hindi film industry, with the youngest generation still active in Bollywood.
-His father, Basheshwar Nath Kapoor, also played a short role in his movie Awara.
+His father, Basheshwarnath Kapoor, also played a short role in his movie Awara.
 The Government of India honoured him with the Padma Bhushan in 1969 and the Dadasaheb Phalke Award in 1971 for his contributions towards Indian cinema.

 Early life and education

-Prithviraj Kapoor was born on 3 November 1906 in Samundri, Punjab, India, into a Punjabi Hindu Dhai Ghar Khatri family of the Kapoor gotra.
-His father, Basheshwarnath Kapoor, was a police officer in the Indian Imperial Police, posted in the city of Peshawar.
-His grandfather, Keshavmal Kapoor, was a Tehsildar in Samundri near Lyallpur.
+Prithviraj Kapoor was born as Prithvinath Kapoor on 3 November 1906 in Samundri, British India, into a Punjabi Hindu Khatri family of the Kapoor gotra.
+His father, Dewan Basheshwarnath Kapoor, was a police officer in the Indian Imperial Police.
+His grandfather, Dewan Keshavmal Kapoor, and his great-grandfather, Dewan Murli Mal Kapoor, were Tehsildars in Samundri near Lyallpur.
 Kapoor was the eldest of eight siblings, five boys (including Prithviraj and Trilok Kapoor, also an actor) and three girls.
-Film producer Surinder Kapoor, father of actors and producers Anil Kapoor, Boney Kapoor and Sanjay Kapoor, was a cousin of Prithviraj Kapoor.
+Film producer Surinder Kapoor, father of actors and producers Anil, Boney and Sanjay Kapoor, was a cousin of Prithviraj Kapoor.

-Kapoor's childhood was largely spent in Lyallpur, Punjab, where his grandparents and extended family lived.
+Kapoor's childhood was largely spent in Lyallpur District, where his grandparents and extended family lived.
 Later, his father was transferred to Peshawar, North West Frontier Province, and after some years, the family moved there, while retaining house and property in Lyallpur.
-Kapoor studied initially at Khalsa College in Lyallpur, and later at Edwardes College in Peshawar.
+Kapoor studied initially at Lyallpur Khalsa College then in Lyallpur, and later at Edwardes College in Peshawar, where he received his Bachelor of Arts.
+He also went on to study law for a year before deciding to go into acting.

 Career

 Kapoor began his acting career in the theatres of Lyallpur and Peshawar.
-In 1928, he moved to Bombay City, Bombay Presidency, with a loan from an aunt.
+In 1928, he moved to Mumbai, with a loan from an aunt.
 There he joined the Imperial Films Company and started acting in minor roles in movies.
-In 1928, he made his acting debut as an extra in his first film, Be Dhari Talwar.
-He went on to earn a lead role in his third film, titled Cinema Girl, which released in 1929.
+In 1929, he made his acting debut as an extra in his first film, Be Dhari Talwar.
+He went on to earn a lead role in his third film, titled Cinema Girl, which released in 1930.

 After featuring in nine silent films, including Be Dhari Talwar, Cinema Girl, Sher-e-Arab and Prince Vijaykumar, Kapoor did a supporting role in India's first film talkie, Alam Ara (1931).
 His performance in Vidyapati (1937) was much appreciated.
 His best-known performance is perhaps as Alexander the Great in Sohrab Modi's Sikandar (1941).
-He also joined the Grant Anderson Theater Company, an English theatrical company that remained in Bombay for a year.
+He also joined the Grant Anderson Theater Company, an English theatrical company that remained in Mumbai for a year.
 Through all these years, Kapoor remained devoted to the theatre and performed on stage regularly.
 He developed a reputation as a very fine and versatile actor on both stage and screen.